-Charles Sartain is an attorney with Gray Reed & McGraw and has clients in Texas and Louisiana include oil and gas producers and investors, midstream transportation operators, and mineral and royalty owners involved in contractual, payment and operational disputes.
-He earned his B.S. and J.D. from Louisiana State University.
+An experienced trial lawyer with a unique background in the oil and gas industry, Charles Sartain primarily focuses on resolving complex energy disputes in Texas and Louisiana through litigation, arbitration and negotiation.
+His clients include oil and gas producers and investors, midstream transportation operators, and mineral and royalty owners involved all types of contractual, payment and operational disputes.
+Charles earned his B.S. and J.D. from Louisiana State University.